QUARK-framework/QUARK/docs/index.rst

 Paper
 ======

-Details about the motivations for the framework can be seen in the accompanying QUARK paper (`arXiv link
+Details about the motivations for the QUARK framework can be found in the accompanying paper (`arXiv link
 <https://arxiv.org/abs/2202.03028>`_).
 Even though the architecture changed quite significantly with the 2.0 release of QUARK, the guiding principles still remain.
-The data used for the original paper can be found in ``paper/results.csv``.
+The data used for the paper can be found in ``results/results.csv``.

 .. toctree::
    :maxdepth: 2